romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can encrypted secrets be accessed within GitHub Actions workflows?
+Q: How can encrypted secrets be accessed within GitHub Actions workflows?
 <details><summary>Show the answer</summary><p>

 - **Using the ${{ secrets.NAME }} syntax**